-Izmir, villages in Turkiye affected by wildfires now under control
+Turkiye’s Izmir, Hatay and Syria’s Latakia regions impacted by wildfires

 Turkiye sends help to Syria

-In the meantime, in Hatay province, which borders Syria, emergency crews continued fighting a blaze that broke out Friday afternoon in the Dortyol district near a residential area and rapidly intensified due to strong winds, the state-run Anadolu Agency reported.
+In the meantime, in Hatay province, bordering Syria, emergency crews continued fighting a blaze that broke out Friday afternoon in the Dortyol district near a residential area and rapidly intensified due to strong winds, the state-run Anadolu Agency reported.

 Some 920 homes had been evacuated as a precaution against the advancing flames, Governor Mustafa Musatli said late Friday.